goat-community/goat/_docs/complete_pois.md

 permalink: /docs/complete_pois/
 ---

-If you find a POI with missing information in GOAT<sub>beta</sub>, you can edit it in OSM-database by clicking the "Edit with OSM" icon.
+If you find a POI with missing information in GOAT, you can edit it in OSM-database by clicking the "Edit with OSM" icon.

 <img class="img-responsive" src="../../img/OSM_POIs.png" alt="Link to OSM" title="Link to OSM">